 Chris Christie was re-elected Governor of New Jersey in 2013 with 60.3% of the vote.

-How is it possible that an obscenely wealthy and powerful country whose economy is growing at roughly 2% a year and whose per capita GDP is over $53,000 can be home to city after city and province after province that is flat broke and unable to perform routine maintenance on its existing architecture, pay for public goods like parks and libraries or finance schools and universities?
+How is it possible that an obscenely wealthy and powerful country whose economy is growing at roughly 2% a year and whose per capita GDP is over $53,000 can be home to city after city and province after province that is flat broke and unable to perform routine maintenance on its existing architecture, pay for public goods like parks and libraries, or finance schools and universities?
 The answer is quite simple: we have decided as a society to spend money on other things, and perhaps more importantly, to allow private citizens to hoard colossal amounts of cash with absolutely no limits.
 We have decided that when structural economic forces hollow out once-great cities like Detroit, that we will hold them upside down like Repo Men and shake them until everything falls out – the remaining spare change, the art museums and libraries that once formed the city’s cultural backbone, the water service bills of hopelessly impoverished residents and then finally the people themselves.
 Because of course in a crisis cities and states should be treated like short sales and sold off to the nearest real estate developer.
 Because obviously the rule that says the country’s 400 richest people can collect more wealth than all 41 million African Americans combined was handed down by the gods of capitalism on scrolls made of dollar bills and must not be tinkered with.
 Because clearly the best way to run a functioning capitalist democracy is to pit your own underfunded provinces against one another in a ruthless game of Loot The Infrastructure.

-Here is a short list of things they don’t come after during the endless cycle of fake economic crises caused by our failure to properly tax and allocate wealth: sports stadiums and the back taxes of the teams that play in them, needless $34 million military bases in Afghanistan, joint strike fighter jets that cost $337 million each, redundant intelligence organizations that do the same work as other agencies, the salaries of the aspiring Randian plutocrats in Congress.
-Instead what we will do is intentionally wreck our world-renowned systems of public higher education, which are no longer public in any meaningful sense.
+Here is a short list of things they don’t come after the endless cycle of fake economic crises caused by our failure to properly tax and allocate wealth: sports stadiums and the back taxes of the teams that play in them, needless $34 million military bases in Afghanistan, joint strike fighter jets that cost $337 million each, redundant intelligence organizations that do the same work as other agencies, the salaries of the aspiring Randian plutocrats in Congress.
+We choose to finance these programs, while intentionally wrecking our world-renowned systems of public higher education, which are no longer public in any meaningful sense.
 We will seize the pensions of public workers and eliminate funding for the arts.
 We will close public beaches and starve public parks and nickel-and-dime citizens with predatory fines and fees.
 We will strip transit agencies down to their steel bones and blame them when something goes horribly wrong.
 We will watch our bridges collapse and our great cities flood and we will shrug our shoulders when children become the unwilling subjects of fiscal experiments perpetrated by investment bankers and clueless billionaires.
 We will wait longer for trains, and the trains will crash, and we will sit in debilitating traffic jams because there is no other way to get around.
 We will do all of this because we think we are broke even though we are not broke at all.
 In this one instance the poverty scolds are right: We have chosen to be poor.